As a kid I didn’t love Fall. I didn’t love apples. How can you as a kid?

 Preparation: Grease a 9x5x3-inch loaf pan.
 Heat oven to 350 degrees F.

-In a stand mixer bowl fitted with a paddle attachment beat together granulated sugar, sour cream, eggs, and vanilla on low speed until combined.
+In a stand mixer bowl fitted with a paddle attachment beat together granulated sugar, sour cream, butter, eggs, and vanilla on low speed until combined.
 Increase speed to medium and beat for 2 minutes.

 Bake in a 350 degree F for 55 to 60 minutes or until a wooden toothpick inserted in center comes out clean.
 Cool in pan on a wire rack for 10 minutes.